-Following is a guide to the steps required to earn a master’s degree.
-A detailed description of the steps required for each of the individual graduate programs is included within that program’s section of this catalog.
+Following is a general guide to the requirements for culminating theses and dissertations.
+A detailed description of the steps required for each is included within individual graduate program’s section of this catalog.

 Transfer of Graduate Credits

 A maximum of 15 credits of graduate coursework completed at other institutions can be applied toward a UW-Green Bay master’s degree.
 Individual programs may accept fewer credits.
 Transfer courses can be approved by graduate faculty as direct equivalencies to UW-Green Bay graduate courses.
 If granted as graduate elective credit to meet a program requirement, a course substitution is made.
 All outcomes, once approved, should be forwarded to the Office of the Registrar to be transacted on the academic record.